Configuration

 | Authentication | Local auth, OIDC providers (Google, GitHub), JWT settings, password policies |

-| Roles & Permissions | 5-level RBAC hierarchy, page-level access control, and permission caching |
+| Roles & Permissions | 5-level RBAC hierarchy and how permissions are evaluated |

 Quick reference